Architectural and urban project

 – rigor (ability to structure a project approach)

-– sharing (ability to make a project legible and communicate it).While assessment is mainly based on continuous assessment, it also includes the productions expected at each stage.
-It is thus built on a dual focus: the project as an approach (75% in continuous assessment) and the project as a response (25% for the stage and final reports).
+– sharing (ability to make a project readable and convey it).Although assessment is mainly based on continuous assessment, it also includes the outputs expected at each stage: the project as an approach (75% for continuous assessment) and the project as a response (25% for stage and final reports).

 This follow-up requires compulsory attendance at weekly sessions, so as to provide personalized support for the progress of each project and ensure quality at every stage.